PIANO BANK: Utah’s Piano Adoption Program

 We accept piano donations in need of minimal repair to excellent condition and place them in homes with families of dedicated students who do not have the financial means to obtain a piano.
 Additionally, we place pianos in public spaces to promote music-making in our community.
 We are committed to creating access to quality pianos, music education, and performance for youth and adults residing in Utah.

 To begin the donation process, please fill out the following online application.
 If the piano seems suitable for our program, we will send one of our certified piano technicians to assess the instrument.
 Based on their recommendation, and the needs of the program, we will either accept or decline the piano.
-We do not accept organs or out-of-state pianos.
+We do not accept pianos outside of the state of Utah or organs.

 Mundi Project reserves the right to utilize piano donations in a way that best serves the overall mission to actively break down socio-economic and generational barriers by providing quality music experiences for all.
 Once the piano is placed, we will share with donors some information about the recipients of their piano, which may include photos, videos, and stories.